-First, log into your Swing account to verify your education.
+First, log into your Swing account to verify your education with our partner Checkr.

-For example, Swing Education and DCPS (District of Columbia Public Schools) both require all Washington D.C. substitute teachers to hold a bachelor’s degree.
+- Swing Education requires all Washington D.C. substitute teachers to hold at least a bachelor’s degree.

 Background Check and Work History Form

 All substitute teachers are required by law to complete a Work History Review.
 Please log in to your Swing Education account to review the Disclosure of Background Investigation and the summary of your rights under the fair reporting act.